 ‘Uncovering the True Origins of Baseball’ Webinar

 Pop quiz: where was baseball actually “born?”
 Nope, not upstate.
 Not in New Jersey or Long Island.
 But actually right here in New York City.
-With baseball season in full swing (if not any actual baseball), it’s time to learn about the origins of one of America’s greatest pastimes, and explore its humble beginnings in the heart of Manhattan.
+With baseball season here (even if baseball isn’t), it’s time to learn about the origins of one of America’s greatest pastimes, and explore its humble beginnings in the heart of Manhattan.

 Join New York Adventure Club as we uncover the origins of baseball, and trace the early history of the sport as it developed in New York before quickly spreading across the country.